GenomicDataInfrastructure/oneplusmg-framework/pages/about/how-to-use-framework.md

 title: How to use the Framework
 ---

 The Framework is the collection of outputs from the 1+MG-related projects and their national implementations.
+All content of this page are subject to the <a href="{{ '/code-of-conduct' | relative_url }}">1+MG Framework Code of Conduct</a>

 ## Core Framework